agaabdelgawad/agaabdelgawad/README.md

 #

 <div align="center">
-  <h3>Thanks for visiting!
-Don't forget to star ⭐ my repositories if you find them useful!</h3>
+  <h3>Show some ❤️ by starring some of the repositories if you find them useful! ⭐</h3>
 </div>